Okipa/laravel-bootstrap-components/docs/api/types.md

 | displaySuccess(?bool $displaySuccess = true): self | No | Set the component input validation success display status. |
 | displayFailure(?bool $displayFailure = true): self | No | Set the component input validation failure display status. |

+**Notes**

+* The method `value()` accepts a closure to define the component value.
+To provide a fallback in case of multilingual use, the `$locale` argument can be used, which returns the current locale in case of monolingual component.

 **Usage**

 ```php